malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 For example, this leads to different variants of the "what" question, two of which are a) what are the characteristics associated with creature consciousness? b) what kinds of things are we conscious of?

 A good answer to the former requires us to answer the questions of why and how.
 But the latter is more open to investigation on its own.
-A few kinds of experience have been identified [citation]:
+A few kinds of experience have been identified:
-* **Perception:** specifically via the traditional five senses of sight, sound, smell, taste, touch that give us information about the world external to us
+* **Perception:** specifically via the traditional five senses of sight, sound, smell, taste, touch that give us information about the world external to us (Gleitman, 2004, p.
+204-237)
-* **Bodily awareness:** this includes strong feelings such as pains and pleasures, and more subtle body-state awareness such as balance and proprioception
+* **Bodily awareness:** this includes strong feelings such as pains and pleasures, and more subtle body-state awareness such as balance and proprioception (de Vignemont, 2020; Bermúdez, 2005; Mandrigin, 2021)
-* **Memory:** recalling past experiences, where that past experience may be any of the sorts described here
+* **Memory:** recalling past experiences, where that past experience may be any of the sorts described here (Gleitman, 2004, p.
+242-273)
-* **Imagination:** conjuring images (and perhaps via other modalities) within our mind of things that do not exist
+* **Imagination:** conjuring images (and perhaps via other modalities) within our mind of things that do not exist (Liao and Gendler, 2020)
-* **Emotion:** the experience of feeling one's emotional state
+* **Emotion:** the experience of feeling one's emotional state (Scarantino and de Sousa, 2021)
-* **Desire:** the awareness of ones goals and desires
+* **Desire:** the awareness of ones goals and desires (Smithies and Weiss, 2019; Schroeder, 2020)
-* **Action:** experience and awareness of one's actions, or of the intent to act
+* **Action:** experience and awareness of one's actions, or of the intent to act (Tsakiris and Haggard, 2005; Bayne and Pacherie, 2007)
-* **Thought:** an awareness of the sequence of thoughts, particularly via internal imagined worded vocalisations
+* **Thought:** an awareness of the sequence of thoughts, such as during problem solving, including via internal imagined worded vocalisations (Gleitman, 2004, p.
+278-315)

 The term "experience" itself is sometimes attributed to only a subset of the above, but I shall use it here to refer to any of the above where one could be said as being consciously aware of that experience.
 Or in other words, I take it that we can consciously experience all of the above "experiences".